legendy4141/LanceDB/docs/src/concepts/index_hnsw.md

 ## Usage

-There are three key parameters to set when constructing an HNSW index:
+There are three  parameters to set when constructing an HNSW index:

 * `metric`: Use an `L2` euclidean distance metric.
 We also support `dot` and `cosine` distance.
 * `m`: The number of neighbors to select for each vector in the HNSW graph.